r0h1t21/cs-website/README.md

-# Sample College Website for Department of Computer Science
+# Sample College Website for Department of Computer Science and Engineering